 Half hourly generation profiles were created for each of the five representative days used for network analysis.
-This methodology was changed in DFES 2022 to normalise the generation output observed at each wind site by installed capacity to give a per unit value, before finding the maximum and minimum half hourly profile for each season by aggregating the sites to licence area.
+The generation output observed at each wind site is normalised by installed capacity to give a per unit value, before finding the maximum and minimum half hourly profile for each season by aggregating the sites to licence area.